 [email protected]:~$ service libvirtd status

 Output would be something like below:

 Step:4 Configure Network Bridge for KVM virtual Machines

 Network bridge is required to access the KVM based virtual machines outside the KVM hypervisor or host.
-In Ubuntu 18.04, network is managed by netplan utility, whenever we freshly installed Ubuntu 18.04 server then a file with name “/etc/netplan/50-cloud-init.yaml” is created automatically, to configure static IP and bridge, netplan utility will refer this file.
+In Ubuntu 18.04, network is managed by netplan utility, whenever we freshly installed Ubuntu 18.04 server then netplan file is created under /etc/netplan/.
+In most of the hardware and virtualized environment, netplan file name would be “50-cloud-init.yaml” or “01-netcfg.yaml”, to configure static IP and bridge, netplan utility will refer this file.